Sciencethebird/CGI_Lab_Programming_HW/p23/README.md

         int c;
     }
     ```
-    - the stack will look something like this:
+    - The stack will look something like this:
     ```
     +-----+
     |  a  | <-- 0x7ffee226233c